-Factoring is a term you might have come across if you’re looking to see what the market can offer in terms of funding options.
+Factoring (also referred to as debt factoring) a term you might have come across if you’re looking to see what the market can offer in terms of funding options.
 Often also called invoice factoring, it’s a form of invoice finance that’s designed to help businesses with their cash flow.
 Let’s take a look at the essential bits of information you need to know about this potentially useful finance facility.

 How does factoring work?

 Unlike a loan, factoring is an ongoing financial agreement that is used day-in, day-out, and takes the form of lots of smaller loans.
 The process goes like this: